Background

 Study Dates

-National lead will determine (with their team) the start date for their country/territory
+Data collection for the study will start in March 2026.
+National leaders will determine (with their teams) the start date for their country/territory.